-The mass flow rate of CO2 injected into the well will be calculated using the flowrate measured by an orifice meter.
-The orifice meter will be placed in the CO2 delivery line near the injection well.
+The mass flow rate of CO2 injected into the well will be calculated using the flowrate measured by a Coriolis meter.
+The Coriolis meter will be placed on the CO2 delivery line near the injection well.
 The flow meter will be connected to the SCADA system for continuous monitoring and control of the CO2 injection rate into the well.